Our use of cookies

 • Special Safety Certificate issued for the use of a sports ground for a specified activity or activities on a specified occasion or occasions.

 Sports grounds that have been issued with the general safety certificate and intend to use their ground for any other, non-sport activities i.e. firework displays, music concerts, stunt shows, etc should ensure that these activities are included within the terms of their certificate.
-Otherwise it will be necessary to apply in writting for a special safety certificate at least 28 days before the planned event.
+Otherwise it will be necessary to apply in writing for a special safety certificate at least 28 days before the planned event.

 How do I apply?